zdravkov/kendo-docs/api/web/color.md

 when the sliders in the HSV selector are dragged, but then pressing ESC would cancel the selection and the color will revert to the original value.

-### change

-Fires when a color was selected, either by clicking on it (in the simple picker), by clicking ENTER or by pressing "Apply" in the HSV picker.